 What’s more important is how you sleep.

-That’s why Kim and I plan on sleeping on thin Japanese-style tatami mats and futons whenever we settle down.
-(Hopefully soon.)
-It gives us the best of both worlds.
-We can put our mattresses beside each other to cuddle, canoodle, and chat, but still enjoy our own space and the body and mind benefits of a low, hard sleeping surface.
+Not only that, Kim joined me six months ago.
+We bought thin Japanese-style tatami mats and futons for our apartment in Vancouver.
+This arrangement gives us the best of both worlds: We can put our mattresses beside each other to cuddle, canoodle, and chat, but still enjoy our own space and the body and mind benefits of a low, hard surface to sleep on.

 Kim’s experience as a floor sleeper has been so dare-I-say dreamy that she’s now talking about bringing our mats with us to South Africa when we return there in October.